logo

 Baby’s Growth in the Womb

-• Organ Development: Your baby's major organs are nearly fully developed by this point.
+By this point, your baby's major organs are almost fully developed.
 The bone marrow has taken over the production of red blood cells, a task previously handled by the yolk sac and liver.
 This is a significant milestone in their development.

-• Physical Features: Your little one's skin is becoming thicker and smoother, and they're gaining muscle and fat.
+Your little one's skin is becoming thicker and smoother, gaining muscle and fat.
 Their eyes now have pigment, giving them their unique eye colour.
-However, their lungs are still maturing and aren't quite ready for life outside the womb just yet.
+However, their lungs are still maturing and aren't quite ready for life outside the womb.

-• Weight of the Foetus: Your baby now weighs around 1.1 kg and measures approximately 38 cm in length, roughly the size of a small pumpkin.
-They're putting on weight steadily, which will continue until birth.
+Your baby now weighs around 1.1 kg and measures approximately 38 cm long, roughly the size of a small pumpkin.
+It's gaining weight steadily, which will continue until birth.

 Here is what your baby looks like